 Among the unusual 1940s ‘papka’ composition figures by Cybis is a charming group of six angels, each playing an instrument, called the Angelic Orchestra.
 They were listed, but not pictured, in the 1971 museum exhibit catalog Cybis in Retrospect.

-Each angel is approximately 14″ high and dates from the very early 1940s.
+Each angel is approximately 14″ high and dates from the earliest years of the Cybis studio.
 Judging by the signatures on two of the three angels shown, they were created by Marja (Maria) Cybis rather than by Boleslaw; it’s not known at this point whether all of them were hers but it does seem likely.
 The colors are very muted shades of yellow, blue and pink.
-Four members of the Orchestra appear below and I hope to eventually be able to locate photos of the others; if anyone happens to have them, there is a direct-contact form on the About the Archive page.
+Five members of the Orchestra appear below and I hope to eventually be able to locate a photo of the sixth; if anyone happens to have her, there is a contact form link at the bottom of this page.

 The Violinist angel wears a soft pink dress with a pattern of simple “flowers” in white paint.
 Two pink flowers decorate the sash at her waist and several more at the sculpture’s base.
 Her scarf, flowing behind her, has a more elaborate painted pattern.
 The soft texture of Cybis’ proprietary papka material allows for a great deal of freeform shaping and curves, as can be seen in the other 1940s examples in that medium.